Concerto for Piano, Violin and Strings (Mendelssohn): Structure

-Allegro
+I. Allegro

 The Allegro movement is in the traditional concerto sonata-allegro form of the Classical era and is somewhat modeled on the Baroque ritornello concerto, with alternating tuttis and solo sections.
 It begins with an orchestral tutti that presents the themes that will be expanded upon throughout the movement.
 The main theme is reminiscent of Bach's style and recalls the Baroque era, with contrapuntal texture and a clear harmonic structure.
 It also seems to reflect the various counterpoint exercises given to Mendelssohn by his composition mentor, Carl Friedrich Zelter.

 Following the first theme, the second theme is introduced in F major and is very lyrical, with hints of Romanticism.
 As the second theme ends, Mendelssohn returns to the strict counterpoint of the first theme.
 As the orchestra approaches a soft cadence, the piano solo abruptly begins with an arpeggio marked più Lento.
 The violin solo enters and mimics the piano, and both instruments play together in harmony.
 After a short transition to F major filled with running passages and demanding arpeggios from both soli, the second theme begins.
 The violin has the melody while the piano plays a lyrical accompaniment figure.
 The second theme explores various keys and returns right back to F major as it comes to an end.
 The orchestra takes over shortly and the solo instruments enter again, mimicking each other in an incredibly balanced duo, closing the exposition.

 After a lyrical orchestral tutti that explores many different keys, the development section begins.
-However, unlike a typical Classical era concerto, the development begins with a recitative section in D-flat major without orchestral accompaniment.
+However, unlike a typical Classical era concerto, the development begins with a recitative section in D♭ major without orchestral accompaniment.
 This recitative section clearly alludes to Mozart's operas, with the violin singing as a soprano and the piano mimicking orchestral tremolo.
 It was possibly inspired by a similar passage in Weber's Grand Duo Concertant for clarinet and piano (1817).
 As the recitative section ends, the tempo picks up and the orchestra re-enters.
 The rest of the development contains sequences of octave passages and arpeggios from the piano, demanding string-crossings from the solo violin, and virtuosic sixteenth-note passages from both instruments.

 The recapitulation includes a restatement of the opening sequence, this time with the second theme in D major and ending in D minor.
 The movement ends with a highly virtuosic cadenza that Mendelssohn had written himself.
 In the cadenza, both instruments play a combination of lyrical melodies and difficult counterpoint that comes to a riveting end.
 In Mendelssohn's manuscript, he had written an alternate cadenza.